Pet Parrots - A Complete Beginner's Guide

 Macaws and Conures

 Pros - These South American parrots are regularly bred in captivity and hand-reared birds are readily available.
-Conures are a family of parrakeets which are closely related to the larger macaws, in fact there are dwarf macaws (Hahn's and Noble) that are smaller than the larger conures.
+Conures are a family of parakeets which are closely related to the larger macaws, in fact there are dwarf macaws (Hahn's and Noble) that are smaller than the larger conures.
 Some of the smaller conures, (Green-cheeked, Maroon-bellied, Painted, Petz, Peach-fronted and Dusky-headed to name but a few), make exceptional pets when acquired young, these are good with children due to their smaller size.

 Cons - The large macaws can make good pets when young, but can become vicious as they mature, this is particularly true of the Scarlet macaw.
 These large birds also require large cages and are not really suitable for the average living room.
 They also need a lot of attention otherwise they will suffer from stress which will result in feather plucking.
 The large macaws are also extremely noisy.

 Pros - Lories and lorikeets are sometimes offered as hand-reared pets, these make very friendly and engaging pets.
 They are also very colourful and can learn to speak a few words.
+Very playful and entertaining behaviour.

 Cons - These birds require a specialised diet consisting of artificial nectar, they also eat a lot of fruit.
 As the diet is basically all liquid, so too are their droppings, which they squirt out with considerable force.
 This makes their cage and surrounding area very messy and sticky and requiring daily washing.
 Sometimes birds have been weaned onto seed or pellet diets, whilst this makes feeding and cleaning up their more solid droppings easier, such birds are going to have a much shortened life span or will suffer from liver disease.